 Regardless of your viral load, it is important to think about your sexual wellbeing, and that of your sexual partner’s.

 You don’t have to tell your school/college/uni or work about your HIV status.
 Some people choose to though. if you do decide to do this, the school/college/uni must keep this information confidential.
 To find out more visit this page on rights.

 Most jobs do not require you to tell your workplace or manager about your HIV status.
 The only exception is if you want to become a commercial pilot, dentist or surgeon.
-You can still do these jobs if you are HIV positive, but you will need to agree to have additional blood tests.
-You cannot be on the front line of armed forces if you are HIV positive.
+You can still do these jobs if you are Living with HIV, but you will need to agree to have additional blood tests.
 To find out more about this, and why, visit this page.